kolo/handlebars-rails/README.md

 Now you can add this file in `application.js` or load it in the layout.

-In Javascript templates are available through TEMPLATES variable.
-If you have file `app/assets/Javascripts/templates/posts/index.js.hjs` it will be available as TEMPLATES.templates_posts_index function.
+In Javascript code templates are available through JST variable.
+If you have file `app/assets/javascripts/templates/posts/index.jst.hjs` it will be available as JST["templates/posts/index"] function.

 ## Credits